phocks/devblog/content/2024-07-17-a-brief-interlude-into-gleam-concurrency.md

 ...
 And if you scroll back up, you should see that some of the numbers are actually out of order.
 This is because sometimes — for whatever electronic reason I won't try to understand right now — one of the tasks makes it through your CPU faster than a previous one, thus overtaking it and printing its number out first.

-Pretty cool, hey?
+Pretty cool, huh?

-Looking forward to [exploring more](https://gleam.run/documentation/ "Gleam main documentation page"), and maybe using it for when I don't need to be quite as close to the metal as Rust gets me.
+Looking forward to [exploring more](https://gleam.run/documentation/ "Gleam main documentation page"), and maybe using Gleam for when I don't need to be quite as close to the metal as Rust gets me.